Featured image: SIMAGIC GT NEO

 Ascher Racing McLaren Artura Pro (USB)

-I’ve just completed the review of Ascher Racing’s latest addition: the Artura Pro (USB).
+Check out the review of Ascher Racing’s latest addition: the Artura Pro (USB).
 The wheel belongs to a series of products bearing the Artura name, which you may know is based on the McLaren Artura GT4 track car.

 The wheel features the latest Ascher Racing “Gen 6” paddles, which are, in my opinion, sublime to work with.
 They feel highly developed and progressive.
 Certainly not “switch-like” as some carbon shifters have become.